skorudzhiev/skorudzhiev.github.io/pages/about.markdown

 permalink: /about/
 ---

-👋 Hi, I’m Stoyan!
+# 👋 Hi, I’m Stoyan!

-I’m an enthusiastic Android developer passionate about transforming ideas into functional, user-friendly mobile apps.
-My journey into tech began with a fascination for how technology solves real-world problems, and today, I’m driven to create meaningful solutions that inspire positive change.
+I’m a **sustainability advocate** and **tech enthusiast** passionate about creating solutions that empower individuals and communities to make a positive impact.
+My journey into technology began with a curiosity for how innovation can solve real-world challenges, and today, I’m focused on bridging the gap between **intention and action** through thoughtful, user-friendly tools.

-💡 Why I’m Here:
+## 💡 What I’m Building:

-I’m the creator of [Green Compass](https://play.google.com/store/apps/details?id=com.act4zero.greencompass.android), a platform empowering individuals to live more sustainably.
-My mission is to bridge the gap between intention and action, offering tools and knowledge to help people make a lasting impact.
+I’m the creator of [Green Compass](https://greencompass.app/), a platform designed to make sustainable living actionable and accessible.
+By combining education, habit-building, and community engagement, Green Compass helps individuals turn small, daily choices into collective climate action.

-✨ What I Bring to the Table:
+## ✨ What Drives Me:

-* Proficient in native Android development with expertise in Kotlin Multiplatform Mobile (KMM).
+- **Mission-Driven Innovation**: Building tools that inspire meaningful change.
-* A dedicated learner, overcoming tech challenges with persistence and creativity.
+- **Strategic Problem Solving**: Tackling challenges with creativity and persistence.
-* Motivated by innovation and solving real-world challenges through thoughtful solutions.
+- **Empowering Communities**: Enabling people to live sustainably with clarity and confidence.

-🌱 Beyond the Code:
+## 🌱 Beyond the Screen:

-I enjoy exploring new ideas, continuous learning, and finding ways to improve myself and the world around me.
-I believe technology, when used wisely, can be a transformative force for good.
+I’m constantly exploring ways to grow—whether it’s learning new skills, reflecting on sustainability practices, or connecting with others who share a vision for a greener, better future.
+I believe that technology, when used wisely, is one of the most powerful tools we have to create lasting change.

-Let’s connect, collaborate, and build something extraordinary! 🚀
+Let’s connect, collaborate, and shape a more sustainable tomorrow! 🚀